defyentropy/LinkdList/README.md

 - `axios` - to make sending GET, POST and PUT requests easier.

 For authentication, I used Auth0, since authentication is a critical but complicated part of an application and I wanted to make sure it was handled properly.
-Auth0 was extremely easy to set up and use, and it has a good UI for managing auth rules an users.
+Auth0 was extremely easy to set up and use, and has an intuitive UI for managing auth rules and users.

 For exact version numbers, check `package.json` or `package-lock.json`.